nachoguru/spc2023/README.md

 Analysis and visualization can get richer and richer over time, but for today this MVP is just about taking the manual data entry work out of launching and managing a Stock Picking Contest, and building in progress tracking from Day One.

-## Hurdle #1: Seek First To Understand...
+## Day 1, Hurdle 1: Seek First To Understand...

 It's hard to believe, but some people don't love SQL, or don't know it and don't want to learn it.
 And then there are people like me, who go too far in the other direction.

 ![Nahhh...
 Oooff!](https://i.imgflip.com/74szfb.jpg)

-Supabase not only hosts and backs up and scales your PostgreSQL for you, it also provides a handy JS library so your server-side JS app can send JS to Supabase and get JS back and work with JS the whole time, even send JS to your client-side JS.
+Supabase not only hosts and backs up and scales your PostgreSQL for you, it also provides [a handy JS library](https://supabase.com/docs/reference/javascript/introduction) so your server-side JS app can send JS to Supabase and get JS back and work with JS the whole time, even send JS to your client-side JS.

-Since this is a Supabase hackathon, so you'd think I'd **start** by using their JS hotness, it's supa-powerful:
+This is a **Supabase** hackathon, so you'd think I'd *start* by using their JS hotness, it's supa-powerful:

 ```javascript
 const age = 99;